-Apply to remain in the UK as the family member or partner of a:
+You can apply to remain in the UK as the family member, partner or child of a:

 - British citizen